gfitzp/fitzflix-docker/README.md

 # Fitzflix

-A Docker-based version of the [Fitzflix video library manager](https://github.com/gfitzp/fitzflix).
-Maintains two video libraries, one of original-quality files and another of transcoded versions for [Plex](https://www.plex.tv/).
+A Docker-based video library manager, one of original-quality files and another of transcoded versions for [Plex](https://www.plex.tv/).

 ## Background